openfheorg/openfhe-development/src/pke/examples/SCHEME_SWITCHING_CAPABILITY.md

 exemplified in `ArgminViaSchemeSwitchingUnit()` and `ArgminViaSchemeSwitchingUnitAlt()`.

 Finally, the user should call `EvalMinSchemeSwitching` or `EvalMinSchemeSwitchingAlt` to obtain the minimum value and the argmin, and respectively, `EvalMaxSchemeSwitching` or `EvalMaxSchemeSwitchingAlt` to obtain the maximum value and the argmax.
+As mentioned before, one can improve the precision of output by applying a cleaning functionality, at the cost of two extra multiplicative levels, which is done by setting clean to true in these four methods.

 **Current limitations**
 - Scheme switching is currently supported only for CKKS and FHEW/TFHE.